-LeBron is Worth the Hype But Are the Lakers?
+LeBron is Worth the Hype But Are the Lakers Ready?

 Finally, LeBron.
-He wanted L.A. and he has it.
-But can his brilliance elevate the sum of all parts.
+He wanted L.A. and he has it but not the way he intended absent fans.
+Will his brilliance elevate the sum of all parts?
 Will the center hold?
 This is the biggest challenge of his career.
-There is no Dwyane Wade or Kyrie Irving to his left and right.
-The next man up is Rajon Rondo, a great team guy but no scorer so who then?

 Carmelo In His First NBA Finals?

-Carmelo Anthony has had a rough time in OKC because he just did’t fit in with their Big 3 concept.
+Carmelo Anthony has had an unexpected career.
+He was beloved in Denver until he was hated.
+He was beloved in New York until he fatigued everyone.
+In OKC, he just didn’t fit in with their Big 3 concept.
 The Thunder misused Melo and he was frustrated and not himself.
 Or, he was an old player who didn’t have skills left.
-This season with the Rockets and buddy Chris Paul will say all there is to say about Melo.
-If he can’t get his game right with D’Antoni and CP3, then Melo really is old.
+With the Rockets and buddy Chris Paul, it was a short marriage.

-But it’s an enticing idea.
-Melo as a third option, playing off James Harden.
-It is a catastrophic defensive thought.
-Melo trying to guard _______ fill in the blank.
+Enter the Blazers and it’s an enticing idea.
+Melo as a third option, playing off Damian Lillard and C.J.
+McCollum.
+Absent Trevor Ariza who opted out the bubble, Anthony will try to guard _______ fill in the blank.
 In his prime, he didn’t defend.
-Not much is expected now which is the Houston Rockets problem.
-They’ll score 130 points a night and give up 120 to the elite teams that have big time scorers.
-Carmelo makes them better and makes them worse.
+Not much is expected except for throwback Melo to score.
+Carmelo makes Rip City better and he makes them worse.

-As has been the Melo career, it will be love and hate in Houston.
+As has been the Melo career, it will be love and hate in the bubble.

 Gordon Hayward makes the Celtics the big favorite right?

 On paper, the Celtics are stacked.
-Hayward gives the C’s one more three point shot maker, ball mover, athlete in transition.
-Hayward’s defense is so-so and we’ll see by January if he has any limitations in lateral movement on defense.
-Every coach would wish they had Danny Ainge problems.
+Hayward gives the C’s one more shot maker, ball mover, athlete in transition despite missing Al Horford.
+Hayward’s defense is so-so and we’ll see if he has any limitations in lateral movement on defense.
+Every coach wants Danny Ainge problems.
 The Celtics have the most talent in the east.
 They have the best roster.

 They should be in the Finals.
 But should won’t buy you a cup of coffee.